mawalu/hetzner-gitlab-runner/README.md

-# Gitlab ci runner with hetzner docker machine plugin
+# Auto-scale CI jobs with Gitlab Runner and the Hetzner Docker Machine driver

+With this patched GitLab Runner image, you can auto-scale your CI jobs on Hetzner Cloud.
+The patch installs the [Hetzner Docker Machine driver](https://github.com/JonasProgrammer/docker-machine-driver-hetzner) and is available on [Docker Hub](https://hub.docker.com/r/mawalu/hetzner-gitlab-runner).

-Run your ci jobs on Hetzner cloud with the help of gitlab ci and the [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner).
-You can follow the official [gitlab docs](https://docs.gitlab.com/runner/executors/docker_machine.html) for configuring the gitlab ci runner with docker machine, just use this image as a drop in replacement for `gitlab/gitlab-runner`.
-See the example config.toml below for the hetzner specific docker machine options.
+You can follow the official [GitLab docs](https://docs.gitlab.com/runner/executors/docker_machine.html) for configuring the GitLab Runner with docker machine, just use this image as a drop in replacement for `gitlab/gitlab-runner`.

+See the example `config.toml` and `docker-compose.yaml` below for the hetzner specific docker machine options.

 ## Usage

 Use [this image](https://hub.docker.com/r/mawalu/hetzner-gitlab-runner) instead of the `gitlab/gitlab-runner` image and set `MachineDriver` to `hetzner` in your runner configuration.

-Example config.toml:
+Example `config.toml`:

 ```toml
 concurrent = 1